Hayriye-Melech Xhundj

 Hayriye-Melech Xhundj (Хъунджэ Хъэйрие-Мелэч; Hayriye Melek Hunç; b.
 1896 – d.
 24 October 1963) was a Circassian writer and teacher.
-She is considered one of the first Circassian female writers.
+She is considered one of the first Circassian female published writers.

 Early life

 Melech was born in 1896 in the Haciosman village of Balıkesir (Manyas) province into the noble Xhundj house of the Circassian Ubykh tribe (a tribe expelled to Turkey during the Circassian genocide).
 Melech's father Kasbolat Bey supported the Ottomans in the Russo-Ottoman War of 1877-1878 by mobilizing a voluntary auxiliary unit of Circassian horsemen from the area around Manyas.
 Melech studied at a girls' school named Notre Dame de Sion in Istanbul.
-As per professor Alexandre Toumarkine in spite of psychological and emotional issues, Melech had a strong and rebellious character.
+As per professor Alexandre Toumarkine, in spite of psychological and emotional issues, Melech had a strong and rebellious character.
 She spoke Turkish, French, Adyghe, Abaza, and Ubykh.
 She married another Circassian, Yusuf İzzet Pasha, in 1919 and following his death in 1931, she married Prof. Aytek Namitok, yet another Circassian.